XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 2. The address claims ownership by a domain.

     [Set the account's `Domain` field](accountset.html#domain) to match the domain that this `xrp-ledger.toml` file was served from.
 The domain value (when decoded from ASCII) MUST match _exactly_, including all subdomains such as `www.`.
-For internationalized domain names, set the `Domain` value to the Punycode of the domain, as described in [RFC3492](https://tools.ietf.org/html/rfc3492).
+For internationalized domain names, set the `Domain` value to the Punycode of the domain, as described in [RFC3492](https://tools.ietf.org/html/rfc3492). <!-- SPELLING_IGNORE: punycode, rfc3492 -->

     Since setting the `Domain` requires sending a transaction, whoever set the `Domain` value must have possessed the account's secret key when the transaction was sent.